drammock/dan.mccloy.info/_posts/2015-06-12-Git-submodules.markdown

 title:  "Git submodules"
 date: 2015-06-12 00:00:00
 ---
 Recently I set up the [PHOIBLE development repos](https://github.com/phoible) to be a bit more flexible and extensible for future needs.
-This required setting up [submodules](http://git-scm.com/book/en/v2/Git-Tools-Submodules) in git.<more /> Here are some notes on how that works:
+This required setting up [submodules](http://git-scm.com/book/en/v2/Git-Tools-Submodules) in git.<!--more--> Here are some notes on how that works:

 1. **Both repos must already exist.** If either the parent or the child module doesn’t exist yet, create it first.
 Here the two repos are called “dev” and “data”, and we’ll be nesting “data” inside of “dev”.